 - Documenting content types and the relationships between other content types, devices, users and sites.

-- Applying workflow best practice to satisfy publishing activities.
+- Applying workflow best practice to satisfy end-to-end publishing activities

-The reality is that we all do a bit of content architecture anyway, but just call it a different name within our own projects.
+The reality is that we all do a bit of content architecture anyway, but under a different name within our own projects.
 Content modelling?
 Workflow design?
-Metadata definitions?
-Content requirements?
+Metadata and taxonomy?
+Content analysis?
 You name it.
 However, as a technologist, it is easier to make the case for content architecture to our clients than it is to lobby for content strategy from the outset.
-Particularly, with a client that is not ready to listen.
+Architecture implies design and that’s the outcome were shooting with content.